How many hours should I arrive before my flight? Airline rules explained

 Horror stories and heart-sinking photos of queues and missed flights are making a trip to the airport feel like Mission: Impossible.
 But to be sure you won’t miss your flight, how early should you get there?

-As the UK and Ireland’s airports and airlines struggle to process the wave of holidaymakers jetting off this spring, a worrying image has emerged.
-Manchester, Bristol, Birmingham, Gatwick and Dublin have all seen worried customers waiting in longer than usual lines.
+As the UK and Ireland’s airports and airlines struggle to process the wave of holidaymakers jetting off this spring, a worrying picture has emerged.
+Manchester, Bristol, Birmingham, Gatwick and Dublin, among other airports, have all seen worried customers waiting in longer than usual lines.

 It’s understandable that you might want to check in as early as possible to avoid getting caught up in the chaos.
 However, airport bosses are warning that getting to the terminal too early can clog up queues and prevent people with earlier flights than yours getting through - adding even more to the stress levels.